nm-l2tp/NetworkManager-l2tp/README.md

 ## Password protecting the libreswan NSS database

-By default the NSS database is created in `/etc/ipsec.d/` on RHEL/Fedora/CentOS but in `/var/lib/ipsec/nss/` on Debian/Ubuntu.
 The NSS database is used by NetworkManager-l2tp for machine certificate VPN connections using libreswan.

+libreswan >= 4.0 default NSS database location is `/var/lib/ipsec/nss/` and for all versions of libreswan on Debian/Ubuntu.
+Older libreswan versions often use `/etc/ipsec.d/` such as on older version of RHEL/Fedora/CentOS.

 The default libreswan package install for most Linux distributions uses an empty password.
 It is up to the administrator to decide on whether to use a